 The selling process often lasts four to six months, sometimes shorter, sometimes longer, depending on either side’s focus on the transaction.
 Fortunately, Kaulkin Ginsberg can help you navigate those choppy waters.
 We have worked with small, mid-sized, and large privately-owned companies, Fortune 500 corporations, and financial investment firms on their collection agency M&A strategies for thirty years.
 Whether you’re seeking professional sell-side representation, assistance forming a partnership or joint venture, a transaction assessment, or a valuation, Kaulkin Ginsberg will guide you through the process.
 For more information, or to schedule a confidential discussion of your business goals, contact us here or at email@example.com.

-Stayed tuned for the rest of this 10-part series, with a new part being released every week.
+Stayed tuned for the rest of this 10-part series.